astriaorg/astria/crates/astria-sequencer-relayer/README.md

 ### Configuration

-Composer is configured via environment variables.
+Sequencer-Relayer is configured via environment variables.
 An example configuration can be seen in `local.env.example`.

 To copy a configuration to your `.env` file run: